-While rooftop and vertical gardens trades are well-established internationally, they are only now emerging in Australia, encouraged by government policies concerning green spaces, sustainability, population growth and local/building climate management.
-The types of constructions are also evolving from standard green spaces and building gardens to micro farms and cultural installations.
+While rooftop and vertical gardens trades are well-established internationally, they are only now emerging in Australia, encouraged by government policies on green spaces, sustainability, population growth and local/building climate management.
+The range of developments are also evolving from standard green spaces and building gardens to cultural installations and micro-farms.
+What unifies such developments as part of the broader rooftop and vertical gardens field is the requirement for workers to possess the knowledge and skills specific to green infrastructure design, installation and maintenance, including contextual methods and safety procedures (associated with working from heights, using appropriate machinery and preventing organic or building materials from endangering the public).